adamRohde/calculator/README.md

 # Todo App
-Simple calculator app.
-Vanilla js.
+Simple calculator app using vanilla js.
+The app also incorporates a dark or light theme, depending on how you like your calculators.

 https://adamrohde.github.io/calculator/